Collaborate with Power BI in Microsoft Teams, Outlook, and Office

 - Give the external user permission on the report.
 Individual permissions assignment works best.

 - Make sure the external user has a Power BI license assigned to them.
 If the content is in a Premium capacity, the user only needs a Free license.
-If not, the user can sign up for an individual free trial of Power BI Pro.
+If not, the user can sign up for an individual free trial of Power BI Pro or get a Premium Per User (PPU) license.

 Known issues and limitations